ahsparrow/navplot2/README.md

 Generates a PDF NOTAM briefing.

-The app can be used standalone via the nplot.py script, or via GitHub pages to serve PDFs from https://navplot.asselect.uk
+The app can be used standalone via the nplot.py script, or via Cloudflare workers to serve PDFs from https://navplot.asselect.uk

 ## Development